Xon77/FizzyHydra/README.md

 **1. Download FizzyHydra**

-Clone or download the FizzyHydra repository to your local machine and place it in a convenient location (e.g., `~/Desktop/Live_Coding/Hydra/FizzyHydra/`)
+Clone or download the Fizzy Hydra repository to your local machine and place it in a convenient location (e.g., `~/Desktop/Live_Coding/Hydra/FizzyHydra/`)

 **2. Download Required Extensions** (Licensed under CC BY-NC-SA 4.0)